linuxthings/wnr/content/posts/2020-01-07-my-second-post-using-novela-by-narative copy/index.md

 ---
-title: My first post using Novela by Narative
+title: My third post using this template
 author: Web Non
-date: 2019-04-30
+date: 2020-07-07
 hero: ./images/hero.jpg
 excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---